Citi is an advertising partner

 |United℠ Explorer Card||$0 Intro for the First Year, then $95|

 With the Alaska Airlines Visa Signature® credit card, you’ll earn rewards in the form of Mileage Plan miles.
-With the card's welcome bonus, you’ll earn 50,000 bonus miles with this special offer.
-To qualify, make purchases of $2,000 or more within the first 90 days of opening your account.
-We estimate that each mile is worth $0.015, making this welcome bonus worth about $600.
+With the card's welcome bonus, you’ll earn Get a $100 statement credit, 40,000 bonus miles and Alaska's Famous Companion Fare™ from $121 ($99 fare plus taxes and fees from $22) with this offer.
+To qualify, make $2,000 or more in purchases within the first 90 days of opening your account.
+We estimate that each mile is worth $0.015, making this welcome bonus worth about $700 (including the $100 statement credit).
 The spending threshold for the sign-up bonus is relatively low and will help you earn a large pool of Alaska miles in a short amount of time.

-To continue earning rewards, you'll Earn 3 miles for every $1 spent on eligible Alaska Airlines purchases, and 1 mile for every $1 spent on all other purchases.
+To continue earning rewards, you'll Earn unlimited 3 miles for every $1 spent on eligible Alaska Airlines purchases and unlimited 1 mile for every $1 spent on all other purchases.
+And, your miles don’t expire on active accounts.
 While the earnings rate on this card is rather mediocre, the major benefits of the Alaska Airlines Visa Signature® credit card are its attainable sign-up bonus and the Companion Fare.

 What are Alaska miles worth?